jadecobra/python_tdd_exercises/source/classes.rst

   and the terminal still shows passing tests

-We now know that in python
+I now know that in python

 * classes can be defined